 - Within one business day of the removal, the faculty member will notify the appropriate Dean of Academic School.

-- Prior to the class period when the student is eligible to return, Student Conduct Manager or designee, student, and the faculty member shall meet to discuss the issue.
+- Prior to the class period when the student is eligible to return, the Dean of Students and Accessibility or designee, student, and the faculty member shall meet to discuss the issue.

-- The Student Conduct Manager or designee will notify the faculty member regarding the resolution to the disruption complaint, including any stated expectations or conditions of student behavior when the student returns to class.
+- The Dean of Students and Accessibility or designee will notify the faculty member regarding the resolution to the disruption complaint, including any stated expectations or conditions of student behavior when the student returns to class.

-- Within one business day after being notified of the Student Conduct Manager’s decision, the faculty member may appeal, in writing, the decision to the Vice President of Student Success and Equity or designated TCC official.
+- Within one business day after being notified of the Dean of Students and Accessibility or designee’s decision, the faculty member may appeal, in writing, the decision to the Associate Vice President of Student Success or designated TCC official.
 The removal from class may be extended to review the appeal.

-- The decision of the Vice President of Student Success and Equity or designated TCC official shall be final.
+- The decision of the Associate Vice President of Student Success or designated TCC official shall be final.